Little Ray thought his world quite bland,

 Could sharks end side effects and allergic reactions to existing drugs?
-Celebrants of Shark Week on the Discovery Channel should join Ray and his shark friend in the battle to save these fish for people.
+Celebrants of Shark Week on the Discovery Channel should join Little Ray and his shark friend in the battle to preserve these fish for prosperity.

 Large populations of plants and animals are endangered.
 No fishing due to pollution would bring halt to expansive commercial and economic activity, resulting in job losses and irreparable damage to the food chain.

 Plants and animals are killed by foul water.
-Grouper, swordfish, sawfish and tuna are among the most endangered ocean fish.
+Grouper, swordfish, sawfish and tuna are among the most endangered of ocean fish.
 Grasses and coral that provide ocean meals and protective habitats also are dying.

 Toxic effluent is dumped into oceans.
 These liquid and sewage discharges from vessels, oil rigs and offshore construction sites affect oxygen and water quality.
-They interrupt water flow with dangerous waves and water jets.
+The accompanying waves and water jets interrupt water flow.